My name is Berca Iulian, i`m from Romania, i have electrical engineering studies i work at a medical equipment company.

 Now i also work on a new design of a large 48 pole 60kW direct drive brushless motor.

-I am interested in a possible collaboration for electric car projects and i`m willing to relocate my self if necessary.
+I am interested in a possible collaboration for electric car projects.
 How to build and efficient brushless controller based on Motorola MC33035 step by step.
 I ordered from On semiconductor as free sample 5pcs.maximum.
 You only pay for transport and handling.

 - - Work only with sensored brushless motors.